tschf/orcl-wssync-sqlcl-demo/README.md

 # Syncing data from a web service using SQLcl

 ---
-**note:** This is jsut example code.
+**note:** This is just example code.
 It doesn't actually do anything for you if you are looking on.
 For it to be useful, you would have to update the script `fetchAndLoad.js` with a meaningful webservice and appropriate credentials.

 ---